wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 NOW the movements of the enemy were as the motion of a whirlwind, which passeth from the north to the south, and from the east to the west.

-2 And they sought to encorppass the whole land of Columbia round about.
+2 And they sought to encompass the whole land of Columbia round about.

-3 So it came to pass that a number of the armed vessels of the king, that sailed on the great lake which is called Ontario, moved toward Sacketl's Harbor.
+3 So it came to pass that a number of the armed vessels of the king, that sailed on the great lake which is called Ontario, moved toward Sackett's Harbor.

 4 And they demanded certain vessels of the people of the United States, which they had taken from the king, to be given up unto them, saying :